rafxnzz/2024_KOTLIN_Pedometer/README.md

 # 2024_KOTLIN_Pedometer
 Starting to study the Kotlin programming language.
-Basic exercise to understand the syntax
+Basic exercise to understand the syntax.